AungKyaw-Min/Online-TV-channel/README.md

 ## First fragment
 ![first-page](images/bottom_main.png)
-&emsp; The slideshow of internet TV.
+&nbsp;The slideshow of internet TV.

 ## Second Fragment
 ![second-page](images/bottom_second.png)
-&emsp; The form to add new channels just by inserting the name and the URL of the channel.
+&nbsp;The form to add new channels just by inserting the name and the URL of the channel.

 ## Third Fragment
 ![third-page](images/bottom_third.png)
-&emsp; The default TV channels and the new TV channels the user added.
+&nbsp;The default TV channels and the new TV channels the user added.